 Chi-squared test for the relationship between two categorical variables - overview

 This page offers structured overviews of one or more selected methods.
-Add additional methods for comparisons by clicking on the dropdown button in the right-hand column.
+Add additional methods for comparisons (max. of 3) by clicking on the dropdown button in the right-hand column.
 To practice with a specific method click the button at the bottom row of the table

 Chi-squared test for the relationship between two categorical variables